kovidgoyal/calibre/manual/gui.rst

     6. **Remove matching books from device**: Allows you to remove e-book files from a connected device that match the books that are selected in the book list.

 .. note::
-    Note that when you use :guilabel:`Remove books` to delete books from your calibre library, the book record is permanently deleted, but on Windows and OS X the files are placed into the recycle bin.
+    Note that when you use :guilabel:`Remove books` to delete books from your calibre library, the book record is permanently deleted, but on Windows and macOS the files are placed into the recycle bin.
 This allows you to recover them if you change your mind.

 .. _configuration: